 According to standard economic theory, investment is good and therefore should be encouraged because, among its many other benefits, such as permitting those who save money to make money from their savings, it provides businesses with the money they need in order to buy equipment, rent office or factory space, or expand their operations, and hence, it creates jobs, which increases total employment while diminishing the level of unemployment.
 One of the practical consequences of this naive belief is that corporate and speculative tax rates have been lowered in many countries in order to encourage investment, based on the assumption that this will assuredly lead to an increase in the total number of jobs.
 However, as is true of many other economic theories and beliefs, reality does not always agree with this nice, simple economic theory or model of investment.
-I claim that, far from creating jobs, a significant amount of financial investment today destroys or reduces the number of jobs in various industries.
+I claim that, far from creating jobs, a significant amount of financial investment today destroys jobs and reduces the number of jobs in various industries.

 For the most part, the proprietors of the vast sums of money that circulate around the world’s financial markets looking for investment opportunities, with the goal of making as much money in as short a time as possible, don’t really care how that money is made – as long, of course, as it is not illegal.
-This is because of the investors’ ignorance, coupled with the distance, whether physical, emotional, or personal, that separates these people who have more money than they need to satisfy their present needs, and in some cases, far more money than they will need to satisfy their needs for the remainder of their lives, from those who may be harmed by their investment decisions and actions.
+This is because of the investors’ ignorance, coupled with the distance, whether this distance is physical, emotional, or personal, that separates these people who have more money than they need to satisfy their present needs, and in some cases, far more money than they will need to satisfy their needs for the remainder of their lives, from those who may be harmed by their investment decisions and actions.

 In the case of the stock market, there exists a profound disconnection between the owners of corporations whose shares are publicly traded in stock markets and a concern for the corporation’s employees, customers, other people who may be affected by its actions, and its long-term health.
 This is a very strange situation, since usually when we buy something like a car, house, pet, computer, furniture, or clothes, we make an effort to preserve the object and maintain it in good condition.
 Most pet owners are solicitous about their pets’ well-being and comfort and seek to ensure that they remain in good health.
 But the very peculiar nature of corporate ownership has led to the situation where the owners of a publicly-traded company care only about making money and are indifferent to other important things like its long-term health, whether the company does things that cause harm, and how the company’s employees are treated, including how much they are paid.
 Since there is an inverse relationship between a company’s profits and how many employees it has and how much they are paid, its shareholders have a strong personal interest in keeping the number of employees, and the wages or salaries they are paid, as low as possible.